-To hold a civil ceremony or wedding at premises in England or Wales, the premises must be approved by your local authority.
-You must be the proprietor or a trustee of the premises to apply for permission to hold civil ceremonies or weddings.
+To hold a civil partnership ceremony or wedding at premises in England or Wales, the premises must be approved by your local authority.
+You must be the proprietor or a trustee of the premises to apply for permission to hold civil partnership ceremonies or weddings.
 The application must be in writing on the prescribed form and include a plan of the premises which clearly identifies the room or rooms in which the proceedings will occur.
 A fee may be payable.

 The Marriage and Civil Partnership (Approved Premises) Regulations 2005

 However, we have some guidance which may be easier to understand and has information specific to Leeds in the downloads section on this page.

 Briefly, you apply for approval by completing the form, paying the fee and providing a plan of the premises which shows the areas in which ceremonies will take place.
 We will inspect the premises and your application and the plan will be made available to the public for inspection.
 You have to advertise your application by way of a notice of the application at the venue for 21 days and we will advertise your application on our website.
 At the end of the 28 day consultation period we will make a decision as to whether the premises is suitable and there are not too many other approved premises in the area.